GriffithUniLibrary/research-data-management/content/3- Data formats & organisation.md

 {% include figure.html img="2022-files-formats-folders.jpg" alt="File and folder images" caption="Formats, files and folders - how will you organise your data?" width="100%" %}
 Images: [Brett Jordan](https://unsplash.com/@brett_jordan) and [Markus Spiske](https://unsplash.com/@markusspiske) and [Maksym Kaharlytskyi](https://unsplash.com/@qwitka) on [Unsplash](https://unsplash.com/)

-Your research data, when properly organised and mananged, can document; how your conclusions were reached, validate your findings and help troubleshoot issues in your work.
-Well organised research data will be interopable for reuse in future projects.
+Your research data, when properly organised and managed, can document how your conclusions were reached, validate your findings and help troubleshoot issues in your work.
+Well organised research data will be interoperable for reuse in future projects.

 Research data can take many forms including;